-The future state will see all WordPress sites hosted with WP Engine unless there are good reasons to continue hosting a WordPress site on the University network.
+In the future, all WordPress sites will be hosted with WP Engine unless there are good reasons to continue hosting a WordPress site on the University network.
 If in doubt, ask for advice by submitting a support call to email@example.com.

 11.1 WordPress multisite (wp.st-andrews.ac.uk)

 Requests for new sites will be accepted before and after the migration in accordance with the guidelines in this policy.
 It is anticipated the migration will take place in March 2018.

 Current sites that do not comply with the guidelines in this policy will be reviewed on a per case basis, to improve them or remove them from the multisite.

 11.2 Arts computing server

 New sites will need to be created in the multisite instance on WP Engine unless there is a particular requirement to have a separate installation on WP Engine or on a University server.
 Current sites will be migrated on a per case basis, with preference to having sites hosted in a multisite.
 This migration can only take place after the migration of wp.st-andrews.ac.uk to WP Engine.
 Completion will depend on the amount of work required to move the themes and plugins of these sites.